amorgan101010/arch-setup/setup.md

   - The question is, was that just the version of GRUB installed on the laptop itself, failing to boot?

 - I guess I might need to set up my beefy laptop somewhere else so I can try booting on it to ensure portability

+---

+### Documentation Detour: Setting up Git

+- Might as well do this sooner rather than later

+- Had to update my global git config to have the proper name and email

+- Also, couldn't push for a minute from the command line...

+  - I think it was because I hadn't actually committed this file yet

+  - I ended up doing it all with VS Code, which was actually really easy

+  - Turns out life is easiest working from a Unix system

+  - Using GitHub in VS Code also probably helped, keeping it all in the family

+- I also hadn't uploaded any SSH keys to my new Git account yet, which was as easy as copying my existing pub key into a settings window

+---

+- Alright, back to troubleshooting the boot media

+- Gonna put my big laptop on ~~a table somewhere~~ my bed...

+- Good news - it is booting to the GRUB CI on the USB, when I select it in the boot menu